evidentlyai/evidently/docs/book/get-started/quickstart-cloud.md

 If not already, [sign up for an Evidently Cloud account](https://app.evidently.cloud/signup).

+# 2. Create a team

+Go to the main page, and click "plus" to create a new Team.
+For example, "Personal".

+Copy and save the Team ID from the [Teams page](https://app.evidently.cloud/teams).

 # 2. Get an access token

 Click on the left menu with a key sign, select "personal token," generate and save the token.